emaphp/eMacros/README.md

 ##Variables

 <br/>
 Declaring a variable adds a new symbol to the current environment symbol table.
-In order to declare a variable we use the assignment operator.
+In order to declare a variable we use the **:=** operator.

 ```lisp